s3697305/Assignment1/README.md

     7. Sort the contact list by one of the given fields
     8. Save contacts to a text file
     9. Quit

+    An UML Class Diagram and a Top-Down design are also included in the /doc folder for better comprehension.

 3. INSTALLATION
     There are 2 ways to install and run this program.
 It can be cloned from my GitHub: https://github.com/s3697305/Assignment1 or unzip the folder uploaded on Canvas.